Regularity theory and geometry of unbalanced optimal transport: Regularity of unbalanced optimal transport

 \begin{definition} Let $\FF$ be an entropy function and $\mu,\nu$ be Radon measures on a Riemannian manifold $M$.
 The {\it Csiszàr divergence} associated with $\FF$ is

-where $\mu^{\perp}$ is the orthogonal part of the Lebesgue decomposition of $\mu$ with respect to $\nu$. \end{definition} One of the most important case is for $\FF(x) = x\log(x) - x + 1$, $D_\FF$ is also known as {\it Kullback-Leibler divergence} or {\it relative entropy}, which reads
+where $\mu^{\perp}$ is the orthogonal part of the Lebesgue decomposition of $\mu$ with respect to $\nu$. \end{definition} For $\FF(x) = x\log(x) - x + 1$, $D_\FF$ is also known as {\it Kullback-Leibler divergence} or {\it relative entropy}, and it reads

 Given $\FF$, the resulting divergence $D_\FF$ is jointly convex and lower semi-continuous on the space of pairs of finite and positive Radon measures, see \cite[Corollary 2.9]{LMS}.
 We can now define the primal formulation of unbalanced optimal transport, which is similar to the Kantorovich formulation of optimal transport.
-We denote by $\mathcal{M}_+(X)$ the space of finite and positive Radon measures on $X$. \begin{definition} Let $(\rho_0,\rho_1)\in\mathcal{M}_+(X)\times\mathcal{M}_+(Y)$ and $\FF_0,\FF_1$ be entropy functions.
-The {\it unbalanced optimal transport problem} is defined as
+We denote by $\mathcal{M}_+(X)$ the space of finite and positive Radon measures on $X$.
+As is standard in optimal transportation, we need a cost function, i.e., a function $c:M\times M\to\R\cup\{+\infty\}$ that is assumed to be bounded below.
+Remark that, in our setting, cost functions are allowed to be unbounded above.